 by Kate Simonen, Executive Director, Carbon Leadership Forum

-We’re excited that we announced a new initiative from CLF in advance of the COP26 Cities, Regions & Built Environment Day in Glasgow, Scotland, October 31.
+CLF announced the MEP 2040 Challenge in advance of the COP26 Cities, Regions & Built Environment Day in Glasgow, Scotland, October 31, 2021.

 The Challenge demands more than vague promises by building designers to do better.
 It requires a set of solid commitments to take specific actions, including reducing refrigerants, requesting data from manufacturers, and becoming active participants in industry-wide efforts to decarbonize building systems.

-We’d like to send our welcome and congratulations to the many MEP design firms and MEP manufacturers that are already responding to this Challenge.
-Next, we’ll need more of you to join in and figure out how to implement this challenge at scale.
+We’d like to send our welcome and congratulations to the many MEP design firms and MEP manufacturers that have responded to this Challenge.
+We’ll need more of you to join in and figure out how to implement this challenge at scale.
 It takes a movement to change a world!

 CLF issued the Challenge.
-A group of leaders from MEP firms have responded to the Challenge and collectively established a Commitment for you to join.
-Moving forward, this group of leaders will be responsible for convening signatories around their common goal.
+A group of leaders from MEP firms responded to the Challenge and collectively established a Commitment for you to join.
+This group of leaders is responsible for convening signatories around their common goal.

 The Commitment from Signatories